 Kapitän Hermann von Bardeleben (registry page)

 Like so many other German merchant ships at the outbreak of World War II, the steamer S.S.
 Borkum was a victim of bad timing.
-Commanded by Kapitän Hermann Bardeleben, the Borkum was in South America to fill its hold with grain when war broke out in Europe.
-Having sailed further inland from Montevideo, Uruguay, to complete its cargo manifest, the Borkum was docked at Rosario, Argentina preparing for its return voyage to Germany.
+Commanded by Kapitän Hermann Bardeleben, the Borkum was docked at Rosario, Argentina when war broke out in Europe.
+The ship had sailed there from Montevideo, Uruguay, and was completing its cargo manifest in preparation for the return voyage to Germany.

 The steamer immediately reduced speed, but when the U-boat signaled that it should lower a boat and deliver its papers for inspection, the Borkum suddenly made a hard turn toward U-33 in an apparent attempt to ram it.

-Hermann von Bardeleben wasn't the only person with that surname who was detained in a Canadian internment camp during the war.
-While searching for records concerning von Bardeleben, a Canadian document published in November 1946 entitled Interneed Refugees (Friendly Aliens) From the United Kingdom was found that listed the following refugee:
+Hermann von Bardeleben wasn’t the only person with that surname held in a Canadian internment camp during the war.
+While searching for records concerning von Bardeleben, a Canadian document published in November 1946 entitled Interneed Refugees (Friendly Aliens) From the United Kingdom was found, which listed the following refugee:

 Name: BARDELEBEN, Guenther